KULL-Centre/_2023_Theisen_Molecular_Switching/README.md

 If you use this data in your research, please cite the paper.

-This repository can be cited using bibtext entry below, the 'Latest Release' DOI or DOIs available in under each specific release.
+This repository can be cited using bibtex entry below, the 'Latest Release' DOI or DOIs available in under each specific release.

 ```
 @misc{,